SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 > <a href="https://senseable.mit.edu/"><img style="float: left" src="https://songhuahu-umd.github.io/images/camera0.gif" width="300" hspace="10"></a>
 Most traffic cameras installed in the urban area only provide low-FPS footage to the public.
-We propose a unified framework capable of extract traffic flow data from videos of varying quality, covering super-low FPS (< 1/5), low FPS (1/5 - 1), and high FPS (>1) videos.
+We propose a unified framework capable of extract traffic flow from videos of varying quality, covering super-low FPS (< 1/5), low FPS (1/5 - 1), and high FPS (>1).
 Our approach integrates fundamental diagram, distance-based tracking, and ByteTrack methods, tailored to the respective FPS types.
 We also develop an entirely automated traffic detector generator that leverages vanishing point detection and road segmentation techniques.

 ---

-### <span style="color: green"> Social Media Text </span>
+### <span style="color: green"> Social Media Text </span>💬💬💬👥👥👥
 Social media comments provide a rich source of text data containing population attitudes, sentiments and perceptions.
-My research centers on extracting human sentiments regarding topics related to urban planning and travel, such as parking challenges in dense city center and fast-growing food delivery services.
+Harnessing Large Language Model (LLM), my research focuses on extracting human sentiments regarding topics related to urban planning and travel, such as parking issues, accessibility challenges, and fast-growing food delivery services.
 I also fuse them with mobile phone location data to track how individuals respond to natural disasters.

 > <a href="https://senseable.mit.edu/"><img style="float: left" src="https://songhuahu-umd.github.io/images/social_media.jpg" width="300" hspace="10"></a>